Maastricht's art fair turns 25, celebrates the old

 LONDON It is probably not the world's biggest art fair, and certainly not the flashiest, but Maastricht's annual shindig for well-heeled collectors of mainly traditional works believes it has what it takes to survive shifts in artistic tastes and fortunes.

-Around one billion euros' $1.3 billion (827.8 million pounds) worth of artefacts, ranging from paintings to clocks, old manuscripts and furniture and spanning 6,000 years of art history, will be displayed by some 260 dealers in the southern Dutch city.
+Around one billion euros' ($1.3 billion) worth of artifacts, ranging from paintings to clocks, old manuscripts and furniture and spanning 6,000 years of art history, will be displayed by some 260 dealers in the southern Dutch city.

 More than 70,000 visitors are expected at the Maastricht Exhibition and Congress Center between Friday and March 25, most arriving by car or train but also on private jets parked at the nearby Maastricht-Aachen airport.